Frequently Asked Questions for Current LL.M. Students

 Who can I talk to for academic advising?

-Kandice Thorn and Kiran Chahal are available to meet with students for academic advising.
-You can make an appointment with them by signing up for their office hours outside of Room 405.
-If no office hours appointments are available, you can email firstname.lastname@example.org or email@example.com for an appointment.
+Kandice Thorn is available to meet with students for academic advising.
+You can make an appointment with them by signing up for their office hours outside here.
+If no office hours appointments are available, you can email email@example.com or firstname.lastname@example.org for an appointment.

 A class I want is closed.
 How can I get into the class?
 Is there a waitlist?